Free EOB Scan

 Common questions.

-What is the difference between an EOB and a medical bill?
+What's the difference between an EOB and a bill?

-Do I have to pay what the EOB says I owe?
+Do I have to pay what the EOB says?

-EOB reason codes (also called CARC codes) appear next to each line item, abbreviated like CO-50, PR-1, or PR-204.
-If reason codes are missing, request a fully itemized EOB from your insurer's member services.
-Up to 49% of medical bills contain at least one error (CFPB, 2023), and the CARC code is what tells you whether a charge is denial-based, deductible-based, or balance-bill — without it, the EOB is much harder to audit.
+Reason codes (also called CARC codes) appear next to each line item, often abbreviated like 'CO-50' or 'PR-1'.
+If they're missing, request a fully itemized EOB from your insurer's member services.

 Have a bill in front of you right now?